 Technology Tales

-Adventures & experiences in contemporary technology
+Adventures in consumer and enterprise technology

 Network Assisted Storage Distros

 For a long time, I was under the impression that any operating system catering for Network Assisted Storage servers either came with the devices or was based on BSD.
-A review in Linux Voice changed that understanding and a spare PC was set up using OpenMediaVault.
+A review in Linux Voice changed that understanding, and a spare PC was set up using OpenMediaVault.

 Previously, I had tried FreeNAS with no success because the installation CD’s that I had made would not boot up the machine, most likely because it did not have an Intel processor.
 FreeNAS is now TrueNAS but the BSD basis remains and that puts it into the UNIX, so it is listed among those rather than these Linux-based options.